 Best for small loans: Upstart

-- Fees — If you’re approved, Upstart may charge an origination fee of up to 8%.
+- Fees — If you’re approved, Upstart may charge an origination fee.
 The fee is deducted upfront from your loan funds.
 The company also charges a late-payment fee and returned-payment fee.

 - Good to know — The lender says it weighs factors such as occupation and education — in addition to credit reports and income — when reviewing your application.
 And Upstart offers just two choices for loan-term length: 36 or 60 months.